 You are deadly serious about coffee

-There’s no doubt the Express Impress produces truly excellent coffee, fast, and you get to enjoy all the banging, tamping, steaming and frothing fun of a pro barista in the process.
+There’s no doubt that Express Impress produces truly excellent coffee fast, and you get to enjoy all the banging, tamping, steaming, and frothing fun of a pro barista in the process.

 You love a latte

 The steam wand is wasted on black coffee drinkers like me, but if you love a thick head of frothy coffee, this machine will deliver.